monofuel/hippo/README.md

 ## Stretch goals

-- [ ] Add a compiler option to use [HIP-CPU](https://github.com/ROCm/HIP-CPU) to run HIP code on the CPU
-  - will be useful for debugging and testing
-  - also useful for running on systems without a GPU
 - [ ] Test with [chipStar](https://github.com/CHIP-SPV/chipStar) verify it can run with openCL
 - [ ] Figure out some way to get this to work with WEBGPU